We are inclusive and intersectional.

 We hack pumps and hack systems.

 There is an opportunity to imbue the breastfeeding ecosystem with fresh thinking, creative approaches, and non-traditional solutions.
 It's not just about better pumps (although that can certainly help!).
 Mothers and parents need time, support, and love from their communities to give their babies the best possible start in life.
 We purposely work to legitimize breastfeeding innovation in research, design and policy interventions.
 We also connect different stakeholders in the system around a common desire to create healthier communities.
 We believe that parents are imaginative and creative, and we want to adopt that same spirit in our multidisciplinary approach.
-See our plans for the 2018 Hackathon and Policy Summit →
+See what happened at our 2018 Hackathon and Policy Summit →

 We are collaborative.

 To innovate effectively with the women, parents and communities we seek to serve, it is imperative that we collaborate with a variety of stakeholders.
 We want to ensure that all stakeholders – including mothers, parents, designers, policy makers, caregivers and companies, among others – contribute to the dialogue around this issue.
 This may mean working across lines that some may choose not to cross.
 We do this because we believe that multi-sector collaborations will create lasting solutions for the parents and families at the center of our work.
 You can read about our values here and our statement on our goals, our partners, and the WHO Code here.

 We are authentic.